 Sectarian works such as the Book of Enoch, the Book of Jubilees, the Sibylline Oracles and others, reveal traces of familiarity with mythology, references to it and the use of its motifs.
-However, here too the allusions do not reveal the true extent of this familiarity.9
+However, here too the allusions do not reveal the true extent of this familiarity.6

 The situation is different in the literature of the Sages, for several reasons.
 First, there is no doubt that in late antiquity, at least in Palestine, the Jews' familiarity with the Greek world of mythology is an historical fact, while the extent of this familiarity in the Second Temple period is a matter for speculation.
 There is also no question that the Sages were much more familiar with Greek literature than one might conclude from their own literature.
 The mythological tales and their heroes were not foreign to the Jews who, during the Hellenistic-Roman period, could have become familiar with Greek mythological narratives through various means.
-Even if they had never read Hesiod or Homer or Apollodorus (1st century C.E.), they could - mainly in Palestine - have become acquainted with part of the mythological repertoire.
-'Greek mythologies in the sense of a homogeneous system of myths did not exist', but it was 'a shared fund of motifs and ideas ordered into a shared repertoire of stories'.10 Therefore it seems reasonable to assume that quite a few Jews shared in part of this fund, which was itself part of a richer fund of fables, biographical legends etc., all familiar to the Sages as well to the "ordinary" Jews.
+Even if they had never read Hesiod or Homer or Apollodorus (1st century C.E.), they could - mainly in Palestine have become acquainted with part of the mythological repertoire.
+'Greek mythologies in the sense of a homogeneous system of myths did not exist', but it was 'a shared fund of motifs and ideas ordered into a shared repertoire of stories' (Dowden 1992: 8).
+Therefore it seems reasonable to assume that quite a few Jews shared in part of this fund, which was itself part of a richer fund of fables, biographical legends etc., all familiar to the Sages as well to the "ordinary" Jews.

 Second, in late antiquity (3rd to 6th centuries C.E.), one can find a strong presence of mythical (cosmological and cosmogonical) thinking in Jewish literature, along with different elements of "popular oral culture" shared with the surrounding culture.
-In light of the distinction suggested above between mythological narratives (or stories) and mythical thinking, we may argue that there was a large gap in the Sages' literature between the mythic world of thought (mythical conceptions)11 and mythological traditions or motifs that underwent a process of mythologization and demythologization12 on the one hand, and the explicit use of elements from Greek mythology on the other.13 of parallels and allusions.13 But what is involved is frequently an external similarity, not a quotation or explicit repetition of the mythological story.
+In light of the distinction suggested above between mythological narratives (or stories) and mythical thinking, we may argue that there was a large gap in the Sages' literature between the mythic world of thought (mythical conceptions)" (Urbach 1986: 161-189) and mythological traditions or motifs that underwent a process of mythologization and demythologization (Yassif 1994: 129) on the one hand, and the explicit use of elements from Greek mythology on the other (Urbach 1986: 188-189, 201-205; Mack 1989: 71-74).